 Exercise: In this exercise in focus points you will explore your cameras focus point options, and with each explore how they affect your ability to focus on a subject.
 You will also get hands on at re-composition.

-Progressing from focussing we move into Shutter Modes, with the primary focus (pun intended) being on single shot and burst mode.
+Progressing from focussing we move into Drive Modes, with the primary focus (pun very much intended) being on single shot and burst mode.

 Exercise: You will explore the use of burst mode and discuss the pros and cons of this shutter mode.